-This homemade sauerkraut recipe is made from one cabbage-head and salt, and will be ready to eat in three days.
+This homemade sauerkraut recipe is made from a cabbage-head and salt; it will be ready to eat in three days.

-Add spring-onions, garlic and ginger and you have just turned it into kimchi; and perhaps some chili.
+Add spring-onions, garlic and ginger to turn it into kimchi; and perhaps some chili and turmeric.

-This very popular German-condiment is so simple to make in your own green kitchen; it's such an easy and very inexpensive introduction to adding probiotics regularly to your plate.
+This very popular German-condiment is so simple to make in your own green kitchen; it's such an easy and very inexpensive introduction to adding probiotics regularly to your platter.

 Fermented foods exist in every culture, initially just to preserve them but now we are realising there are many other benefits.